 10 Tips for Responding to a Records Request: Risk Adjustment Audits

 Many of us have practiced for decades without having a health plan ask that we send a copy of a client’s chart.
-But in the last few years, providers are having the new experience of receiving records requests from third party companies hired by health plans, including Anthem Blue Cross, Blue Cross/Blue Shield, HealthNet, MHN, Medicare, and Aetna.
+But in the last few years, providers are having the new experience of receiving records requests from third party companies hired by health plans, including Blue Cross, HealthNet, MHN, Medicare, OPTUM/United, and Aetna.

-You may have read my articles about Equiclaim’s 90837 CPT code provider profiles which included a threat of records review (if you missed those articles, click here).
-However, the latest requests are from third party companies including Inovalon, Ciox Health, Coativity, Datafied, Episource, and Alliant.
+You may have read my articles about 90837 CPT code provider profiles which sometimes included a threat of records review (if you missed those articles, click here).
+And there are many other reasons why your records might be requested by a health plan.
+However, this article focuses on requests are from third party companies including Inovalon, Ciox Health, Change Healthcare, Coativity, Datafied, Episource, Alliant and Reveleer.
 While these companies are hired by health plans to do a variety of projects, the latest project is carrying out “risk adjustment” audits under the Affordable Care Act (ACA).

-In risk adjustment, information from health provider records is used by the plan to determine the severity of illnesses of plan members.
+What’s a risk adjustment audit?
+In a risk adjustment audit, information from health provider records is used by the plan to determine the severity of illnesses of plan members.
 After these assessments, health plans that have a greater number of “healthier” members are required to transfer funds to plans that have a greater number of “sicker” members.
-Think of these records requests as a way for the health plan to get a snapshot of the health of their plan members so they can forecast future expenses for their members as a whole, and to recoup money from other health plans who may have spent less.
+Think of this audit as a way for the health plan to get a snapshot of the health of their plan members so they can forecast future expenses for their members as a whole, and to recoup money from other health plans who may have spent less.

 The good news for providers and clients?
 In my mind, these are the least threatening of all the types of records requests.
 Not a wink of sleep should be lost when thinking about them.
 Risk adjustment requests are not for the purpose of determining the medical necessity of treatment.
 The plan is not looking at whether or not to approve future sessions.
 They are not reviewing your care.
 It is not a documentation review aimed at critiquing the state of your notes (so don’t panic if you have lousy notes).
 It will not negatively affect the member’s coverage, premium, or your provider agreement.
 Best of all, the goal is not recouping money from the therapist or client.
 So while annoying, they shouldn’t be a cause for concern.